List of justices of the Tennessee Supreme Court

 Following is a list of justices of the Tennessee Supreme Court:

 Territorial high court

 The following judges were appointed by President George Washington while Tennessee remained a United States territory, the Southwest Territory.

 State supreme court

+This list includes Judges of the Tennessee Superior Court (1796–1809) and Judges of the Tennessee Court of Errors and Appeals (1810-1835).
+These high courts were created before the 1835 Tennessee constitution, which established the Supreme Court and made the Judiciary an independent branch of government.